ushakrishnan/EngageIQ/docs/scriptsDocumentation.md

 ### `scripts/fresh-seed-all.mjs`
 - Purpose: Recreate per-type containers and seed demo data.
 Deletes known per-type containers (and a fallback container) first, then re-creates them and seeds data.
 - Usage: `node ./scripts/fresh-seed-all.mjs`
-- Environment: Cosmos env vars
+  - Environment: Cosmos env vars (server-side).
+Ensure keys are provided to the backend process (e.g., in `backend/.env`) and NOT in frontend client env files.
 - Notes:
   - This is destructive: it attempts to delete containers before recreating/seeding; use with caution or only in disposable dev environments.
   - See also: `scripts/smoke-follow-test.mjs` — a lightweight smoke-test script useful for exercising follow/unfollow and karma flows against a seeded demo environment.